davidpeterko/Snackr/README.md

 More information to be added at a later date.

 # Requests
-Not yet implemented but will be implemented with a Requests class with properties (email text, snack_brand text, snack_name text, snack_count).
+Implemented with a Requests class with properties (email text, snack_brand text, snack_name text, snack_count).
 When a request is made, database is checked if user has enough Tako Koins to make this request; redirect URI to tako koin page if not enough.
 Requests model implemented and stored in Apache Cassandra.
 Future additions: ability to select delivery option.